After Closing for Covid-19, Machu Picchu Reopens With New Rules for Travelers

 - Easter Island, Chile is now reopened and flights are available on certain days of the week.
 We are booking trips to Machu Picchu with extension to Easter Island.

 - Inca Bridge reopened at Machu Picchu in 2023.
 The tickets come with circuit 1 or 2.
 If you want to explore as much as possible of Machu Picchu without doing the hikes, this is my favorite ticket.
 The hike to Inca Bridge is short and begins from the uppper terrace.
 You don't get to walk on the actual Inca bridge.
 You get to see if from a distance.
 Then you walk back to the upper terrace where you enter the main gate to circuit 1 or 2.
+The bonus is that the cost of the ticket is the same as the regular Machu Picchu Llaqta ticket!

 - Find out which circuits at Machu Picchu offer access to get the Classic iconic photo of Machu Picchu with Huayna Picchu in the background.